aCo0o/miniresto/README.md

 # miniresto
-- Simple RESTful module for mongoDB
+- Simple RESTful API for mongoDB

+Simple, robust collection of miniresto RestAPI helpers with mongoDB...